loot/libloot/docs/metadata/data_structures/message.rst

   ``string`` or ``localised content list``

-  **Required.** Either simply a GitHub Flavored Markdown string, or a list of localised content data structures.
+  **Required.** Either simply a CommonMark string, or a list of localised content data structures.
 If the latter, one of the structures must be for English.

 .. describe:: condition